yaotian/zhengyaotian.com/site/markdown/Web/Javascript_for_topology.md

 # Inventory of javascript libary to visualize the topology

 Search some libaries to visualize the topology diagram in the web page.
-This document is the summary
+This document is the summary of the research.

+The conclusion is to try D3 first.
+If not workable, then will try Raphael.

 ## TWaver